This is the third post in my Airbnb series.

 Letting rooms

-Shared rooms – if your guests are sharing but are not a couple, for example in a dormitory or hostel type situation where strangers share a room – this is also a license
+Shared rooms – if your guests are sharing but are not a couple, for example, in a dormitory or hostel type situation where strangers share a room – this is also a license.
+It cannot be a tenancy as the occupiers are sharing and do not have exclusive occupation.

-Private rooms – unless you are living in the property (as in lodgers above) – this will normally be a tenancy as the occupier will have ‘exclusive occupation’ of the room.
-However in some circumstances, for example, if you provide cleaning services where cleaners (or you) regularly just go in when they are not there – it will probably be a license.
+Private rooms – unless you, the landlord, are living in the property (as in lodgers above) – this will normally be a tenancy as the occupier will have ‘exclusive occupation’ of the room.
+However, in some circumstances, for example, if you provide cleaning services where cleaners (or you) regularly just go in when they are not there – it will probably be a license.

 Whole place